 Version 6 has slightly complex structure of IP address than that of IPv4.
-IPv6 has reserved few addresses and address notations for special purposes.
+IPv6 has reserved a few addresses and address notations for special purposes.
 See the table below:

-As shown in the table above 0:0:0:0:0:0:0:0/128 address does not specify to anything and is said to be an unspecified address.
-After simplifying, all 0s are compacted to ::/128.
+As shown in the table, the address 0:0:0:0:0:0:0:0/128 does not specify anything and is said to be an unspecified address.
+After simplifying, all the 0s are compacted to ::/128.

-In IPv4, address 0.0.0.0 with netmask 0.0.0.0 represents default route.
-The same concept is also applie to IPv6, address 0:0:0:0:0:0:0:0 with netmask all 0s represents default route.
-After applying IPv6 simplying rule this address is compressed to ::/0.
+In IPv4, the address 0.0.0.0 with netmask 0.0.0.0 represents the default route.
+The same concept is also applied to IPv6, address 0:0:0:0:0:0:0:0 with netmask all 0s represents the default route.
+After applying IPv6 rule, this address is compressed to ::/0.

 Loopback addresses in IPv4 are represented by 127.0.0.1 to 127.255.255.255 series.
-But in IPv6, only 0:0:0:0:0:0:0:1/128 address represents Loopback address.
-After simplying loopback address, it can be represented as ::1/128.
+But in IPv6, only 0:0:0:0:0:0:0:1/128 represents the Loopback address.
+After loopback address, it can be represented as ::1/128.

-Reserved Multicast Address for Routing Protocols:
+Reserved Multicast Address for Routing Protocols

-Reserved Multicast Address for Routers/Node:
+Reserved Multicast Address for Routers/Node

 These addresses help routers and hosts to speak to available routers and hosts on a segment without being configured with an IPv6 address.
 Hosts use EUI-64 based auto-configuration to self-configure an IPv6 address and then speak to available hosts/routers on the segment by means of these addresses.